mdalmaruf/mdalmaruf.github.io/_pages/about.md

 ---
 permalink: /
 title: "Maruf"
-excerpt: "“And what is the life of this world except the enjoyment of delusion.”-Quran 3:185"
+excerpt: "Maruf"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+##### “And what is the life of this world except the enjoyment of delusion.”-Quran 3:185

 About Me
 ======